top of page

 2. Follow PA-414 for 11.9 miles, then right into the Robert McCullough Jr. Parking area.

 Note: This aid station has very limited parking.
-Only park on the right side of the road if Restrictions: No RVs allowed at AS12 Blackwell.
+Only park on the right side of the road if the lot is full.
+Restrictions: No RVs allowed at AS12 Blackwell.

 AS12 Blackwell to AS14 Barrens (Latitude: 41.461448